ysabetwordsmith: (Crowdfunding butterfly ship)

 What are your planned crowdfunding projects for April?
 What did you accomplish during March?

-The April [community profile] crowdfunding Creative Jam will run Saturday 19-Sunday 20 with a theme of "Empowerment."
+The April [community profile] crowdfunding Creative Jam will run Saturday 18-Sunday 19 with a theme of "Progress."

 [personal profile] ysabetwordsmith